Mjheverett/Mjheverett/README.md

 #### Hi, my name is Matthew.
 I am a software developer from Atlanta, GA.

-I'm currently learning from the DigitalCrafts Immersive bootcamp to become a full-stack developer.
+I'm currently a Backend Developer with Codoxo in Atlanta, GA.
+I transitioned from engineering to software development by learning from the DigitalCrafts Immersive bootcamp.

 <!--
 **Mjheverett/Mjheverett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.